Kaioga5/bedrock-wiki/docs/commands/intro-to-command-blocks.md

 ## Command Block Conditions

-**Conditional** command blocks will run the command only if the previous command block it was connecting from had an output that was successful. (`true`)
+**Conditional** command blocks will run the command only if the previous command block it was connecting from had an output that was successful (`true`).

 > Conditional command block states are shown by a small indent into the command block's arrow texture, as shown below:
 >